Do you have deep persistent pimples on your chin and along your jawline?

-Or – the pill may contribute to your hormonal acne.
-Birth control can be trial and error.
-Try to take note of when your skin changed (keeping a simple “skin diary” can be really helpful), and speak to your doctor about trying another type if needed.
+Also birth control can be trial and error.
+Try to take note of when your skin changed (keeping a simple “skin diary” is helpful), and speak to your doctor about trying another type if needed.

 Hormonal replacement therapy can help.
 Supplements like evening primrose oil can also help to at least reduce the severity of breakouts.
 Speak to your doctor about these options.

 3. Other Causes of Hormonal Acne: Stress, Illness, General